aws-samples/amazon-sagemaker-secure-mlops/README.md

 ## Multi-account model deployment workflow pre-requisites

-One-off setup is needed to enable multi-account model deployment workflow via SageMaker MLOps projects.
+One-off setup is needed to enable **multi-account** model deployment workflow with SageMaker MLOps projects.
+You **don't need** to perform this setup if you are going to use single-account deployment only.
-You can use the delivered CloudFormation template `env-iam-setup-stacksest-role.yaml` or own process of provisioning of an IAM role.

 ### Step 1
+The provisioning of a data science environment uses CloudFormation stack set to deploy the IAM roles and VPC infrastructure into the target accounts.
+The solution uses `SELF_MANAGED` stack set permission model and needs two IAM roles:
+- `AdministratorRole` in the development account (main account)
+- `StackSetExecutionRole` in each of the target accounts

+You must provision these roles **before** starting the solution deployment.
+You can use the delivered CloudFormation template [`env-iam-setup-stacksest-role.yaml`](cfn_templates/env-iam-setup-stacksest-role.yaml) or your own process of provisioning of an IAM role.

 ```bash
 # STEP 1:
 # SELF_MANAGED stack set permission model: